stablekernel/aqueduct/docs/docs/db/modeling_data.md

 userMap == {
   'id' : 1,
   'name' : 'Bob'
-}; // does not contain 'profile' or 'posts'
+}; // does not contain 'job' or 'posts'
 ```

 In order to fetch these types of relationships, you must explicitly configure a `Query<T>` to include them, which executes a SQL join.
 This is covered in the [Executing Queries](executing_queries.md).